-Source: Kearney; created from the FY 2020 IG FISMA Reporting Metrics
+Source: Kearney; created from the FY 2021 IG FISMA Reporting Metrics

 Using the maturity model levels, DHS instituted a scoring system to determine the degree of maturity of the agency's information security program, as well as specific criteria to conclude on the effectiveness of the agency's programs in each Cybersecurity Framework function.
-Ratings throughout the eight domains are by a simple majority, where the most frequent level (i.e., the mode) across the questions in each domain serves as the overall domain rating.
+Ratings throughout the nine domains are by a simple majority, where the most frequent level (i.e., the mode) across the questions in each domain serves as the overall domain rating.
 OMB and DHS ensure that the domain ratings are scored appropriately when entered into DHS's FISMA reporting platform, CyberScope.
 To achieve an effective level of information security management under the maturity model concept, agencies must reach Level 4: Managed and Measurable.
 While DHS and OMB encourage IGs to utilize the automatically scored domain ratings, IGs have the discretion to determine the overall effectiveness rating and the rating for each function based on their assessment.
+Although DHS provided maturity models for the Supply Chain Risk Management domain FISMA metrics, the NIST SP 800-53 Rev. 5, Security and Privacy Controls for Information Systems and Organizations, is not reportable for FY 2021.
+To allow agencies sufficient time to fully implement NIST SP 800-53 Rev. 5, DHS instructed that the new metrics for the Supply Chain Risk Management domain are not to be considered for the purposes of the FY 2021 IG FISMA Reporting Metrics rating.

-3 The FISMA maturity models include five levels of program maturity.
+&lt;sup>3 The FISMA maturity models include five levels of program maturity.
 From lowest to highest, the levels are: 1: Ad Hoc; 2: Defined; 3: Consistently Implemented; 4: Managed and Measurable; and 5: Optimized.

 We evaluated the effectiveness of the FCC's information security program and practices by designing procedures to assess consistency between the Commission's security controls and FISMA requirements, OMB policy and guidelines, and applicable NIST standards and guidelines in the areas covered by the DHS metrics.
 Additionally, we followed up on findings reported in previous FISMA evaluations to determine whether the FCC had taken appropriate corrective actions and properly mitigated the related risks.
-We provided the results of our evaluation to the FCC OIG for their use in submitting the IG responses to the DHS metrics through CyberScope by the October 31, 2020 deadline.
+We provided the results of our evaluation to the FCC OIG for their use in submitting the IG responses to the DHS metrics through CyberScope by the October 29, 2021 deadline.
+We also issued a detailed report to FCC management, the non-public FISMA report, which contains sensitive information concerning the FCC's information security program.
+Accordingly, the FCC OIG does not intend to release that report publicly.

 Our evaluation methodology met the Council of Inspectors General on Integrity and Efficiency's Quality Standards for Inspection and Evaluation and included inquiries, observations, and inspection of FCC and USAC documents and records, as well as direct testing of controls.